Share on FB!

 An Incredible Weekend of Elite European Roller Derby

-We’re incredibly proud to announce EuroCup 2018, where we see 5 incredible teams from around Europe compete to win over 3 days of elite roller derby action.
+We’re incredibly proud to announce EuroCup 2019, the second year of Europe’s greatest roller derby tournament!
+Last year saw Rainy City win all 4 games to be crowned champions of Europe.
+This time, 5 more teams will be fighting to try and claim the crown, over 3 days of elite roller derby action.
 The concept is simple- every team will take on every team and the team with the most wins takes home the trophy!
 It promises to be closely fought and filled with incredibly close games filled with athleticism, heroism, hard hits and amazing skills.

 Full schedule and more tournament information will be released over the coming days!
 Stay in touch through our Facebook event for all the latest exciting info.

 This year we’re hosting the event at Castle Sports Centre in Bury, a super simple tram ride from anywhere in Manchester.

 So... what is roller derby?